MaxKuznecovDev/ussr-pomodoro/README.md

 1. Decide on the task that you will perform.
 2. Set the timer "Time" required for work.
 3. Work without distraction until the timer rings.
-4. Take a short break (time to tune with the "Little Break" twist).
+4. Take a short break (time to tune with the "Little Break" handle).
-5. After each end of all working cycles, take a long break (time to adjust with the "Big Break" twist).
+5. After each end of all working cycles, take a long break (time to adjust with the "Big Break" handle).
 6. Cycles adjust the number of work periods before the big break.

+## Possible conflicts when running code
+If you see handles not showing in the app, check your console:
+"Access to script at '...app/js/main.js' from origin 'null' has been blocked by CORS policy: Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, chrome-untrusted, https"

+You must run the application using a web server (Apache, Nginx)!

 ## Technology stack